 One of the best places in KL to get tasty food is Little India, of course.
+You’ll never run out of things to eat in KL there.
 The two dishes not to be missed at Brickfields are nasi campur and banana leaf rice.
 The Indonesian dish, nasi campur, consists of white rice accompanying an array of meats, vegetables, shrimp and eggs.

 Banana leaf rice dishes are characteristic of South India.
 Wrapping rice in banana leaves is a traditional method of serving the rice – the leaf itself is not consumed.